-This information was provided on the Specify Domain Name and Location Screen in the Configuration Wizard.
+You entered the domain name and location on the Specify Domain Name and Location Screen in the configuration wizard.

-2. Run the startManagedWebLogic.sh (for UNIX) or start-ManagedWebLogic.cmd (for Windows) script in the bin directory inside the directory where you created your domain.
+2. To start the Managed Servers, run the startManagedWebLogic.sh (for UNIX) or startManagedWebLogic.cmd (for Windows) script in the bin directory inside the directory where you created your domain.